 056 The Witch.
 (A Woman is tried for promising favor of the gods.)
 Not linked yet

 057 The Old Woman and the Thieving Physician.
 A physician comes to cure blindness.
 On each visit an item is stolen.
 When he demands payment he gets nothing.

 058 The Overfed Hen.
 A Woman wanted two rather than one egg a day from her Hen.
 She overfed the Hen which caused the Hen to stop laying eggs entirely.

 059 Weasel and File.
 (A Weasel destroys its tongue licking a file.)
 Not linked yet

 060 The Old Man and Death.
 An Old Man was tired of picking up sticks and called on Death to take him.
 Death arrived and the Old Man asked him to pick up the sticks.
 Changed his mind.

 061 Fortune and the Farmer.
+(Man improperly thanks Earth instead of Fortune for gold.)
 Not linked yet

 062 The Dolphins at War and the Gudgeon (Crab).
 Dolphins and Whales were fighting when a Sprat offered to help them.
 Seems they would rather fight.
 Too bad.